DoganGuendogdu/Digital-Exchange-Agent/README.md

 While this is one of many projects I’ve worked on, here I’m diving deeper into Full Stack development with Java, using **JDK 24**, **Spring Boot Framework 4**, and **React**.

 The main audience includes fellow developers and potential employers to whom I may present this project.

+### 1.2 User Stories
+#### 1.2.1 Core Functionality
+- I want a platform to centralize my digital transactions.
+- I want it to be secure, so I don’t worry about privacy or data.
+- I want to handle everything inside the platform—no external steps.
+- I want it to be simple and intuitive.

+#### 1.2.2 Account Management
+- I want to create an account and log in to access my transactions.

+#### 1.2.3 Transaction Handling
+- I want to create, send, and manage transactions.
+- I want to include one or multiple tasks per transaction.
+- I want to save transactions as templates and reuse them.
+- I want to edit templates to fit new needs.
+- I want to assign priority levels to transactions or tasks.
+- I want to set deadlines or expiry dates for transaction tasks.
+- I want to export transaction summaries as PDF or CSV.

+#### 1.2.4 Task Management
+- I want to add or remove tasks within a transaction.
+- I want tasks to use predefined templates for consistency and speed.
+- I want to add custom info to tasks when needed.

+#### 1.2.5 Inbox & History
+- I want an inbox to track recipient responses.
+- I want to receive an email or in-app notifications when a transaction is answered.
+- I want to view sent transactions and their status.
+- I want to see a log of my past actions.

+#### 1.2.6 Recovery
+- I want to delete transactions and recover them if needed.
+- I want access to a bin to review deleted items.